cherbon1/rpi-vibration-analysis/README.md

 ## Vibration monitoring station: Instructions

+### Configuration of measurements
+1. Connect to Cerberous
+2. In the folder /BuildingVibrations/config, you'll find 4 .json files with configuration parameters.
+These files contain the settings for the manual and auto modes of both stations.
+Edit whichever config file you want to match your desired settings

+Note: it is important that the station be connected to the network when starting up.
+If that's not the case, the station will be unable to read the config file on Cerberous, and will default to locally stored parameters instead.

 ### Automated measurements of building vibrations at regular intervals
 1. Connect the station to power and to the network
 2. Verify that the accelerometer settings are correct: On, 450Hz, 1000V/g